Bait Science: Carp Feeding Signals, Digestibility, Leakage, and Better Bait Decisions

 • reading one ingredient article as if it replaces the whole bait package

-• confusing strong smell with strong signal
+• confusing strong smell with strong food signal

 • assuming more liquid always means more attraction